Admin Tokens

 When suspending a user, the Admin UI lists the admin tokens created by that user and asks if they should be deleted.
 Select No to keep them.

-After confirming suspension, you can see in section Access > API & Admin Tokens that the admin tokens continue to be owned by the suspended user and remain usable.
+After confirming suspension, you can see in section Principals > Tokens of the Admin UI that the admin tokens continue to be owned by the suspended user and remain usable.
 For the admin tokens that are still needed, rotate the credentials to deactivate the existing token secret and generate a new one.